The Rediscovery Hypothesis: Language Models Need to Meet Linguistics: Conclusion

 Section \ref{sec:theory} proposes an information-theoretic formulation of the rediscovery hypothesis and a measure of the dependence between the text and linguistic annotations.
-In particular, Theorem~\ref{prop:main} states that neural language models \textit{do need to discover linguistic information} to perform at their best: when the language models are denied access to linguistic information, their performance is not optimal.
+In particular, Theorem~\ref{prop:main} states that neural language models\footnote{This is, language models which rely on intermediate representations of tokens.} \textit{do need to discover linguistic information} to perform at their best: when the language models are denied access to linguistic information, their performance is not optimal.
 The \textit{metric $\rho$}, which naturally appears in the development of our information-theoretic framework proposes a measure of the relationship between a given linguistic property and the underlying text.
 We show that it is also a reliable predictor of how suboptimal a language model will be if it is denied access to a given linguistic property.
 Our proposed methods of estimating $\rho$ can be used in further studies to \textit{quantify} the dependence between text and its per-token annotation.

 A number of previous studies \shortcite{tenney2018what,conneau2018you,hewitt2019structural,zhang2020billions} have shown some evidence in favour of \textit{rediscovery hypothesis}, while many others \shortcite{voita2020information,pimentel2020information,hewitt2019designing,elazar2020bert} questioned the methodology of those studies.
 However, none of the above-mentioned works questioned the rediscovery hypothesis \textit{per se} nor demonstrated any evidence for rejecting it.
-We believe that our work brings additional understanding of this phenomenon.
+We believe that our work brings an additional understanding of this phenomenon.
 In addition, it is the first attempt to formalize the rediscovery hypothesis and provide a theoretical frame for it.